Professional status is an exciting new way to boost your learners’ employability

 Chartered statuses are individually assessed and issued by CIMSPA, however, to achieve this status, Senior Managers must evidence that they are established and excellent in their career and have contributed to moving the sport and physical activity sector forwards with success.

-To take advantage of this new celebration of your learners’ career journey, we recommend including how your course can provide access to professional status in promotional materials.
+If you are a CIMSPA Education Partner, take advantage of this celebration of your learners’ career journey by including how your course can provide access to professional status in promotional materials.

-In the meantime, if you are not already a CIMSPA Education Partner, why not find out more about our partnership opportunities so that you can benefit from professional status.
+If you are not already a CIMSPA Education Partner, why not find out more about our partnership opportunities so that you can benefit from professional status.